danielfett/website/docs/_posts/2019-03-04-new-oauth-security-recommendations.md

 layout: publication
 ---

-The new [OAuth Security BCP](https://tools.ietf.org/html/draft-ietf-oauth-security-topics) contains a number of new and updated recommendations on the usage of OAuth 2.0.
+The [OAuth Security BCP](https://tools.ietf.org/html/draft-ietf-oauth-security-topics) contains a number of new and updated recommendations on the usage of OAuth 2.0.
 I recommend reading the whole document to understand the threats and attacks that lead to these guidelines.
 As a quick reference, the following table shows an overview of the most important new recommendations:

 | New Recommendation                                                                                       | Reason                                                                        |
 |----------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|